Jim Kanicki: Professional football

 The Cleveland Browns selected Kanicki in the second round of the 1963 NFL draft, 23rd overall.
 The Buffalo Bills selected Kanicki in the 7th round of the 1963 AFL draft, 52nd overall.
 He chose to play for Cleveland, though he had initially signed with the Bills.
 The Bills contract was declared invalid since Kanicki was not 21 when he signed it.
 As a rookie in 1963, Kanicki played in 13 games, but started in only one game, as a backup to Pro Bowl tackle Bob Gain and Frank Parker.

 Kanicki started nine games in 1964 at right defensive tackle, replacing Parker.
 He improved under the tutelage of fellow defensive tackle Dick Modzelewski, a 12-year veteran who had come to Cleveland that year from the New York Giants, and replaced Gain at left tackle (after Gain broke his leg).
 Kanicki had looked terrible in his early games, but improved significantly under Modzelewski's guidance throughout the year.

-Kanicki played an important part in the Browns 1964 NFL championship victory over the Baltimore Colts.
+He played an important part in the Browns 1964 NFL championship victory over the Baltimore Colts.
 He would be facing Colts future hall of fame offensive guard Jim Parker, and it was anticipated that this matchup would strongly favor the Colts.
-Instead, Kanicki and Modzelewski provided a strong inside rush against the Colts, that forced Colts hall of fame quarterback Johnny Unitas into hurrying his passes.
-Colts hall of fame coach Don Shula said that the Browns entire defensive line, Kanicki, Modzelewski, Bill Glass and Paul Wiggin, dominated the Colts that day.
+Instead, Kanicki and Modzelewski provided a strong inside rush against the Colts, that forced Colts Hall of Fame quarterback Johnny Unitas into hurrying his passes.
+Colts Hall of Fame coach Don Shula said that the Browns entire defensive line of Kanicki, Modzelewski, Bill Glass and Paul Wiggin, dominated the Colts that day.
 Kanicki had .5 quarterback sacks in the game, and Glass 1.5.

 In 1965, Kanicki started all 14 games, and had three quarterback sacks.
 The Browns played for the 1965 NFL championship, losing to the Green Bay Packers; again with a defensive line of Kanicki, Modzelewski, Glass and Wiggin.
 From 1966-68, Kanicki started 34 games, next to Modzelewski's successor Walter Johnson (who was named to the Pro Bowl, 1967-68).
 Kanicki had 17.5 sacks over those three years, with his career high 7.5 coming in 1968.
 In 1968, the Browns lost the 1968 NFL championship game to the Colts.

 Kanicki played in an era when the head slap was legal, and because of his power, he used it to great effect in stunning opposing linemen.